Benchmarking Advantage and D-Wave 2000Q quantum annealers with exact cover problems: Abstract

 \section{Abstract}

 We benchmark the quantum processing units of the largest quantum annealers to date, the 5000+ qubit quantum annealer \Advantage and its 2000+ qubit predecessor \TWOOOQ, using tail assignment and exact cover problems from aircraft scheduling scenarios.
 The benchmark set contains small, intermediate, and large problems with both sparsely connected and almost fully connected instances.
 We find that \Advantage outperforms \TWOOOQ for almost all problems, with a notable increase in success rate and problem size.
 In particular, \Advantage is also able to solve the largest problems with 120 logical qubits that \TWOOOQ cannot solve anymore.
 Furthermore, problems that can still be solved by \TWOOOQ are solved faster by \Advantage.
-We find that \TWOOOQ can only achieve better success rates for a few very sparsely connected problems.
+We find, however, that \TWOOOQ can achieve better success rates for sparsely connected problems that do not require the many new couplers present on \Advantage, so improving the connectivity of a quantum annealer does not per se improve its performance.

 \keywords{Quantum Computing, Quantum Annealing, Optimization Problems, Benchmarking}